Contributing

 Sandworm is an open source project and we love to receive contributions from our community.
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Sandworm itself.

 If you find a security issue or a vulnerability in Sandworm, please do NOT open an issue.
-See SECURITY.md instead.
+See instead.

 When filing an issue with our GitHub issue tracker, make sure to answer these five questions: